Getting ready for church, don’t forget your sarong!

 ___ Quart size non disposable water bottle

-___ Personal Snacks that pack easily to supplement the three meals provided; we have limited space so we will not be bringing our usual supply of snacks
+___ Personal Snacks that pack easily to supplement the meals provided; we have limited space so we will not be bringing our usual supply of snacks but will buy some in Fiji and Tonga

 ___ Wetsuit – 3mm long sleeve with short pants or full body wetsuit for comfort while snorkeling see more details at Wetsuits at More Info